grpc/proposal/A88-xds-data-error-handling.md

 the timer to detect slow xDS servers.

-To that end, we will introduce a new server feature in the bootstrap config called "resource_timer_indicates_transient_failure".
+To that end, we will introduce a new server feature in the bootstrap config called "resource_timer_is_transient_error".
 When this server feature is present, there will be two changes to the behavior of the resource timer:
 - The timer will be set for 30 seconds instead of 15 seconds.
 - When the timer fires, it will be treated as a transient error instead of a data error.
 (See below for how this is reflected in the